sdaqo/anipy-gui/README.md

 # Player and App Shortcuts

-Generaly, in the Player the [standart mpv shortcuts](https://mpv.io/manual/master/#keyboard-control) are applied, there are some exceptions though:
+Generaly, in the Player the [standart mpv shortcuts](https://mpv.io/manual/master/#keyboard-control) are applied, there are some exceptions:

 | Action            |  Key   |                    Scope |
 | ----------------- | :----: | -----------------------: |